tower120/hi_sparse_bitset/README.md

 and can skip the empty ones.
 That excludes bitsets with empty level1 blocks completely from participating in data level operation._

+## Against `roaring`

+`roaring` is a hybrid bitset, that use sorted array of bitblocks for set with large integers, and big fixed-sized bitset for a small ones.
+We'll consider case for intersecting `roaring` sets with large integers.
+In order to find intersection, it binary search for bitblocks with the same start index, then intersect each bitblock.
+Operation of binary searching matching bitblock is algorithmically more complex O(log N), then directly traversing intersected bitblock in hierarchy, which is close to O(1) for each resulted bitblock.

 # DataBlock operations

 In order to speed up things even more, you can work directly with